zootechdrum/light-bright/README.md

 4. CSS
 5. FreeCodeCamp

-## App should accomplish the followin user stories
+## App should accomplish the following user stories

 Rule #1: Don't look at the example project's code.
 Figure it out for yourself.